w3c/wot-usecases/USE-CASES/README.md

+# Basic Flow of Use Case Submission

 This directory contains the use cases for the next revisions of the WoT specifications.

+## How to submit use cases

-Please document new **use cases** in this directory adopting the template [use-case-template.md](use-case-template.md) (Markdown) or [use-case-template.html](use-case-template.html) (HTML).
-The HTML template is the preferred form.
+1. Please describe new **use cases** useing the [Markdown template](use-case-template.md) [HTML template](use-case-template.html).
+(The HTML template is preferred.)
+2. Please submit your use cases to [this directory](https://github.com/w3c/wot-usecases/tree/main/USE-CASES) using [Pull Request](https://github.com/w3c/wot-usecases/pulls).

+## After approval by the Use Cases TF

-Use cases that have been reviewed and approved for inclusion in the WG note are moved to https://github.com/w3c/wot-usecases/tree/master/USE-CASES/processed for archival purposes.
+1. Use cases that have been reviewed and approved for inclusion in [the IG note](https://w3c.github.io/wot-usecases/) are moved to https://github.com/w3c/wot-usecases/tree/master/USE-CASES/processed for archival purposes.

+# Terminology

+We use common terminology across the use cases to make sure everybody has the same understanding and the descriptions match when we combine the use case in a single document.

 Please avoid domain specific terminology, e.g. don't use MNO, telco.
 Better use network operator instead.

-# Terminology

-We use common terminology across the use cases to make sure everybody has the same understanding and the descriptions match when we combine the use case in a single document.

 ## Stakeholders and actors